shadows911/baruf/content/p/names.md

 ### How Nominal Descriptivism avoids the Descriptivist problems

-1. Descriptivism required too much.
-It said that understanding "Harry Potter" requires knowing not only specific details about Harry's history but also that there's someone named "Voldemort."
-    According to Nominal Descriptivism, to understand what "Harry Potter" means, I don't have to know any specific details about Harry Potter or Voldemort or anyone else---all I have to know is that it designates whoever it designates!

-2. Descriptivism had the bizarre consequence that it's *true by definition* that Harry Potter survived a Killing Curse.
+1. Descriptivism had the bizarre consequence that it's *true by definition* that Harry Potter survived a Killing Curse.
 This meant that anyone who understands the name "Harry Potter" thereby knows that Harry survived a Killing Curse, just like anyone who understands the word "squib" knows that squibs don't have magical power.
-All *Nominal Descriptivism* says is that anyone who understands "Harry Potter" thereby knows that Harry Potter is designated by "Harry Potter."
+All *Nominal Descriptivism* says is that anyone who understands "Harry Potter" thereby knows that Harry Potter is designated by "Harry Potter".
 That's not a bizarre consequence at all.

-3. Descriptivism was forced to deny that Harry Potter might not have survived that Killing Curse cast by Voldemort, because part of the *meaning* of "Harry Potter" was "the wizard who survived a Killing Curse cast by Voldemort."
+2. Descriptivism was forced to deny that Harry Potter might not have survived the Killing Curse cast by Voldemort, because part of the *meaning* of "Harry Potter" was "the wizard who survived a Killing Curse cast by Voldemort".
 As it turns out, Nominal Descriptivism denies this too, but for a very different reason.

-    Nominal Descriptivism says that the meaning of "Harry Potter" is "the person designated by 'Harry Potter.'"
+    Nominal Descriptivism says that the meaning of "Harry Potter" is "the person designated by 'Harry Potter'."
 That is a *definite* description, and we saw above that definite descriptions---like "the wizard born to James and Lily Potter on 31 July 1980, who survived a Killing Curse cast by Voldemort on Hallowe'en in